-The second salary step shall be paid upon the satisfactory completion of six (6) months service at the first salary step upon the written recommendation of the department head. and approval from the Director of Human Resources.
+The second salary step shall be paid upon the satisfactory completion of six (6) months service at the first salary step upon the written recommendation of the department head.

-Subsequent salary steps shall be paid upon the satisfactory completion of one (1) year service at the preceding salary step of the job classification and upon the recommendation of the department head and approval from the Director of Human Resources.
+Subsequent salary steps shall be paid upon the satisfactory completion of one (1) year service at the preceding salary step of the job classification and upon the recommendation of the department head.